esenes/Dogleg-analysis/manual/tuningCheck.md

 ![sit](https://github.com/esenes/Dogleg-analysis/blob/master/manual/images/pjimage%20(1).jpg)

-but fails is very patological situations.
-To partially avoid this, the points considered for the fitting are over the 85% treshold.
-If the window of the flattop overcomes thata point, the fitting interval is restricted to the interval (flattop_start:last_point_with_85%_power)
+and is basically just fitting using a straight line the flattop in the ROI.

 #### Final result

 The final result is

 ![fr](https://github.com/esenes/Dogleg-analysis/blob/master/manual/images/full_tilt.bmp)

+(for plots refer to prova7.m in the test folder)